 Hellmuth vs Negreanu update:

-Hellmuth wins part 1 of High Stakes Duel for $100,000 after a long 6-hour marathon, but Daniel quickly re-challenges for double that amount.
-So we will be seeing round 2 of Negreanu vs Hellmuth live coming up on May 5, 2021 on PokerGo if you’re wondering when and how to watch.
+Hellmuth won part 1 of High Stakes Duel for $100,000 after a long 6-hour marathon, but Daniel quickly re-challenged for double that amount.
+In part 2 of Negreanu vs Hellmuth live, we saw Phil take it home again.
+Part 3 of Negreanu vs Hellmuth live is coming up on PokerGo if you’re wondering when and how to watch.

 Play Heads Up Poker Here: